-Telangana Encounter: SC to appoint it’s ex Judge to look into the case, hearing on Thursday
+Telangana Encounter: SC to appoint it’s ex-Judge to look into the case, hearing on Thursday

 Are we heading towards society of lawlessness, asks ex-CJI over Hyd encounter

-On Saturday, a PIL was filed in the apex court to sought the SIT probe into the matter.
+On Saturday, a PIL was filed in the apex court to seek the SIT probe into the matter.
 The petition also suggested the matter to be monitored by former apex court judges, into the killing of four accused arrested on the charge of the brutal gangrape and murder of a 26-year-old Hyderabad veterinarian by the Telangana police in an alleged encounter.

 Earlier, a seven-member NHRC team visited the encounter site, while two PILs were filed in the SC seeking probe by SIT into the killings and action against the state police.